Tier-Aware Email Is Non-Negotiable

 Forget time-based upgrade campaigns.
 The highest-converting upgrade moment in tiered SaaS is when a user tries to use a feature they do not have access to.
 They have just demonstrated intent.
 They want the feature.
 They know it exists.
 All your email needs to do is show them the path.

-Build event triggers for every major feature gate.
-When someone clicks a Pro-only feature on the Free plan, fire an event.
-Have a sequence ready that acknowledges what they tried to do, shows examples of what is possible with that feature, and provides a simple upgrade path.
-This behavioral approach converts at multiples of generic upgrade emails.
+Build event triggers for every major feature gate in your product.
+When someone clicks a Pro-only feature on the Free plan, fire an event to your email tool.
+Have a sequence ready that acknowledges what they tried to do, shows examples of what is possible with that feature, and provides a simple one-click upgrade path.

 The Downgrade Conversation